kellim/hangman-api/README.md

     running by visiting the API Explorer - by default `localhost:8080/_ah/api/explorer`.
 1. (Optional) Generate your client library(ies) with the endpoints tool.
     Deploy your application.
+1. You can optionally update the words.csv file with words you would like to use in the game.
+Currently it has developer/programming terms like instantiation, loop, quicksort, and statement.

 ##Game Description:
 Each game begins with a secret word chosen by the app, and the user will have